dh-notes/pandoc-workflow/pandoctut.md

 Authoring, storing, and retrieving documents are activities central to the humanities research workflow.
 And yet, many scholars base their practice on [proprietary tools](http://www.antipope.org/charlie/blog-static/2013/10/why-microsoft-word-must-die.html) and formats that fall short of even the most basic requirements of academic writing.
 The reader will relate to being frustrated with the fragility of footnotes, bibliographies, figures, and book drafts authored in MS Word.
 Still, most journals insist on submissions in .docx format.
 More than causing personal frustration, the reliance on fragile tools and formats has long-term negative implications for the community.
 In such an environment, journals must outsource typesetting, alienating authors from the material contexts of publication and furthermore adding unnecessary barriers to the unfettered circulation of knowledge.
 Closed formats ultimately lead to closed intellectual communities.

 In this tutorial, we would like to suggest an alternative workflow built around open-source tools and transparent formats.
+The tutorial assumes no prior experience, although we will sometimes digress for the sake of our more advanced readers.

 Inspired by best practices in a variety of disciplines, we were guided by the following principles:

 # Principles